LassoSoft/LassoGuide/lasso_guide_source/operations/pdf.rst

    local(my_file) = pdf_doc(-file='MyFile.pdf', -size='A4', -noCompress)

-Start a PDF File With Custom Document Headers
+Start a PDF File with Custom Document Headers
 ---------------------------------------------

 Use the :type:`pdf_doc` type with appropriate header. ::